strategic workforce planning: myth, magic or must do?

 For roles that don’t change much in nature but may change in volume consider a more arithmetical scaling approach.

-How to get started in strategic workforce planning?
+how to get started in strategic workforce planning?

-The key is for organisations to be closely involved in their own strategic workforce planning.
-When this is outsourced plans decay over time and organisations struggle to refresh what has been done.
+The key is for organizations to be closely involved in their own strategic workforce planning.
+When this is outsourced plans decay over time and organizations struggle to refresh what has been done.
 There is more value in focusing on what can be delivered and repeated in-house, even if that is quite simple initially (e.g. focus more on scaling and delivering change through training).
 Building in-house capability in strategic workforce planning will lead to a more sophisticated approach and increasing value over time.

 Success in strategic workforce planning, as with other change initiatives, comes from leadership, stakeholder management, governance, approach, process and data.
 The right tools to make this easier, more agile and repeatable also make a big difference.